Nizarel/DevOps_DevSecOps/Scenarios/SecretManagement/AKS_secret_rotation_strategies.md

 See this diagram.
 It shows the architecture of the secret rotation.

-1. Vault Agent Talk to Vault fetch the token
+1. Vault Agent fetches the token from Vault
-2. Vault Agent generate a vault-token on the Volume
+2. Vault Agent generates a vault-token on the Volume
-3. Consul Template fetch secrets using vault-token
+3. Consul Template fetches secrets using vault-token
 4. Consul Template generates secret on the Volume

 Then Target Container can use the secret by mounting the Volume.
 Since the Consul Template is daemon, if the secret reaches TTL, it periodically fetch